 There are also many clinical trials for breast cancer survivors who are not undergoing active treatment.
-These trials may include studies of long-term effects of breast cancer treatments and studies of the survival benefits of lifestyle behaviors (like diet and exercise).
+These trials may include studies of long-term effects of breast cancer treatments and studies of the survival benefits of lifestyle behaviors (such as diet and exercise).
 Learn more about ways for survivors to get involved in breast cancer research.

 All clinical trials have specific criteria for joining the study.
 For example, each trial will have a list of medical conditions that people must have (or not have) in order to join the study.

 If you are newly diagnosed with breast cancer, you should consider joining a clinical trial before starting treatment.
 For most people with early breast cancer, treatment doesn’t start right after diagnosis.
 So, there is time to find a clinical trial that might meet your needs as part of your treatment options.
 Once you have begun standard treatment for early breast cancer, it can be difficult to join a clinical trial.

 Before you join a clinical trial, discuss the risks and benefits with your health care provider.
 There may be a research nurse or coordinator from the clinical trial who can give you more information about the study.
 See below for questions to ask your provider and/or the research staff about joining a clinical trial.

 Talking with friends and family is also helpful during your decision-making process.

 All clinical trials have guidelines (eligibility criteria) for who can join the study.
 These criteria vary from study to study and may be based on: